Billie Eilish Reveals Why She Always Covers Up In Baggy Clothes

 Throughout the commercial, her song “When The Party’s Over” is played in the background.

 Since bursting onto the music scene, her signature style has always been very loose fitting clothing with a pair of sneakers.
-The “Come Out and Play” songstress is usually seen wearing jeans or joggers, with hoodies and shirts, never a skirt or dress.
+The “Come Out and Play” songstress is usually seen wearing jeans or joggers, with hoodies and shirts, and never a skirt or dress.
 Her Instagram account is filled with many eye-catching looks that make her stand out in the crowd.

 In a recent interview with Noisey, Billie admitted that she used to be terrified of Eminem when she was growing up.
 She also revealed that she is not familiar with Elvis Presley’s music, which The Inquisitr reported.